Surgical Services ProgramS

 Our programs provide you with the knowledge, skills, and behaviors necessary to become a certified expert in one of these related fields.
-Our programs run through the Summer semesters allowing you to complete your program of study within 15 months to 2 years, for the most advanced course.
+Our programs run through the Summer semesters allowing you to complete your program of study within 2 years, for the Associates Degree (AS).

 Members of the surgical team work in a variety of places, and the options are many.
 Choose the program that meets your immediate needs.

-For more information about our graduation rates, the median debt of students who completed the program, and other information, please visit the Gulf Coast Gainful Employment Page and Click on the Program and/or view Page 3 of each application/information packet.
+For more information about our graduation rates, the median debt of students who completed the program, and other information, please visit the Gulf Coast Gainful Employment Page and select the Program and/or view Page 3 of each application information packet.

 State of the Art Training - LapSIM ST